deepikarapeti43/Personal_Fitness_Project/README.md

 Personal Fitness Analyst: Research whether working out helps a person become more active overall.
 Use data collected by the [Samsung Health application](https://www.kaggle.com/datasets/aroojanwarkhan/fitness-data-trends) to uncover relevant trends.
 What do the results tell you about individuals using this app?
 Have their lifestyles become more active?
 Less?
 Remained the same?

 ## Requirements
-### Completed Analysis Uploaded to GitHub (20 points)
+### Completed Analysis Uploaded to GitHub
-- Final data analysis contains ample and complete information in README file (10 points)
+- Final data analysis contains ample and complete information in README file
-- Final repository is acceptable for professional quality presentation (10 points)
+- Final repository is acceptable for professional quality presentation
-### Visualizations (20 points)
+### Visualizations
-- 6–8 visualizations of data (at least two per question) (10 points)
+- 6–8 visualizations of data (at least two per question)
-- Clear and accurate labeling of images (5 points)
+- Clear and accurate labeling of images
-- Visualizations supported with ample and precise explanation (5 points)
+- Visualizations supported with ample and precise explanation
-### Analysis and Conclusion (20 points)
+### Analysis and Conclusion
-- Write-up summarizes major findings and implications at a professional level (5 points)
+- Write-up summarizes major findings and implications at a professional level
-- Each question in the project proposal is answered with precise descriptions and findings (5 - points)
+- Each question in the project proposal is answered with precise descriptions and findings
-- Findings are strongly supported with numbers and visualizations (5 points)
+- Findings are strongly supported with numbers and visualizations
-- Each question response is supported with a well-discerned statistical analysis from lessons (e.- g., aggregation, correlation, comparison, summary statistics, sentiment analysis, and time - series analysis) (5 points)
+- Each question response is supported with a well-discerned statistical analysis from lessons (e.- g., aggregation, correlation, comparison, summary statistics, sentiment analysis, and time - series analysis)
-### Group Presentation (20 points)
+### Group Presentation
-- All group members spoke during the presentation (5 points)
+- All group members spoke during the presentation
-- Group was well prepared (5 points)
+- Group was well prepared
-- Presentation is relevant to material (5 points)
+- Presentation is relevant to material
-- Presentation maintains audience interest (5 points)
+- Presentation maintains audience interest
-### Slide Deck (20 points)
+### Slide Deck
-- Slides are visually clean and professional (5 points)
+- Slides are visually clean and professional
-- Slides are relevant to material (5 points)
+- Slides are relevant to material
-- Slides effectively demonstrate the project (5 points)
+- Slides effectively demonstrate the project
-- Slides are clear and maintain audience interest (5 points)
+- Slides are clear and maintain audience interest